It’s probably safe to assume that if you haven’t been hacked yet, then it’s only a matter of time.

-Thousands of websites and blogs are attacked every year!
-Will yours be one of them?
+Thousands of websites are attacked every year!
+Could yours be next?

 According to the Cnet report,